Growing Chiles in New Mexico

 Harvesting

-New Mexican-type green chile and cayenne peppers are harvested by hand.
+New Mexican-type green chile is mostly harvested by hand, however great strides are being made to mechanize the crop.
+Harvesters equipped with inclined double helix picking heads have proven to be successful at harvesting New Mexico green chile, especially varieties developed specifically for machine harvesting like ‘NuMex Odyssey’.8 Cayenne peppers are hand harvested in multiple picks.
 Many of the jalapeños and about 95% of the red chile and paprika are machine-harvested.
-An ideal mature green pod of the New Mexican type feels firm when squeezed and is flat (has two cells), smooth, thick-fleshed, bluntly pointed, and about 6 to 7 inches long (Figure 3).
-A good harvest of green, de-stemmed fruit ranges from 14 to 17 tons per acre.
+An ideal mature green pod of the New Mexican type feels firm when squeezed and is flat (has two cells), smooth, thick-fleshed, bluntly pointed, and about 6 to 7 inches long (Figure 7).
+A good harvest of green, de-stemmed fruit ranges from 16 to 20 tons per acre.
 Green chile fields are often picked more than once during the season.
 Allow a few pods in the field to begin turning red, which is called the pinto stage, before the first harvest.
 This will increase the overall green chile yield.
-An ideal red pod is large (to facilitate harvesting), disease- and blemish-free, and high in red color content.
-Dry red yields average 3,500 lb per acre in southern New Mexico.
-Red chile is usually mechanically harvested once at season's end.

 Early-planted chiles will produce one green harvest in early August, and the field can then mature for a dry red harvest after frost.
 Red yields after a green harvest range from 65 to 100% of a full red crop; however, the quality of the red crop is typically reduced.
 In addition, a chile variety grown for green production may not be acceptable to a red chile processor.
 Alternatively, green chiles can be harvested a second time about 4 or 5 weeks after the first harvest.
 After the second harvest, if the season is favorable, a third set of fruits will develop and mature before frost.
 However, the fruits are usually small and poorly colored and may not be worth harvesting.